JustTalDevelops/worldcompute/README.md

 - `save` - save all downloaded chunks to a folder.
 - `cancel` - terminate a save-in-progress.

+## worldrenderer

+worldrenderer will automatically move based on the position of the player in game. you can also use the following controls to manage the renderer when you aren't moving in-game:

+- `up` to move the camera up.
+- `down` to move the camera down.
+- `left` to move the camera to the left.
+- `right` to move the camera to the right.
+- `scroll up` to scale the rendered world up.
+- `scroll down` to scale the rendered world down.

 ## supported formats

 - `v0` (pre-v1.2.13) (legacy, only used by PM3)